esl-epfl/szcore/website/content/challenge/index.md

 ---
-title: "AI in Epilepsy and Neurological disorders -- 2025 Seizure detection challenge"
+title: "Seizure detection challenge (2025)"
 description: "Description of the seizure detection challenge organized at the AI in Epilepsy and Neurological disorders in March 2025."
 ---

+In partnership with [The International Conference on Artificial Intelligence and Other Neurological Disorders](https://www.aiepilepsy-neuro.com/) (2025) we are organizing a seizure detection challenge.

 ## Background and impact